Play Therapy

 Play is the natural expression of a child.
 Through therapeutic play, children are enabled to understand and express their emotions in a healthy way.
 We offer therapeutic play for children from ages 4 to 13.

-Play Therapy after a Traumatic Life Event
+Traumatic Life Event

 Traumatic life events, such as the death of a family member, parental separation or challenges with friendship groups can cause children to struggle with their emotions.
 Therapeutic play helps them work through their experience and express their emotions in a safe way.